lfvergara/viajesetnicos/wp-content/plugins/wp-google-maps/readme.txt

 Please update your WP Google Maps version to 6.3.15 to ensure you are using the latest security enhancements.

 == Changelog ==

+= 8.1.19 - 2021-12-09 =
+* Added simple API key creation link to improve the process of getting a key setup
+* Fixed issue where uncaught error would be thrown by GDPR module, and tools like Complianz
+* Fixed issue where settings and map editor templates contained incorrect class names for info-window styles
+* Fixed issue where color fields were not correctly marked in some template files
+* Improved initialization error handling, these are now shown as warnings, caught by the primary initializer

 = 8.1.18 - 2021-11-02 =
 * Improved sanitization, validation and escaping.
 Improving user editable content management, trace calls, and temporary variables